japlscript/japlscript/NOTES.md

   - Moved parameter annotations for commands to method parameters list
   - Use default methods for unfiltered element collections
   - Added basic generation code for type-values
-  - Added raw implementation for setting elements with index
+  - Removed generator code for setting elements with index
+  - Consolidated default runtime type mapping for standard types

 - 3.2.0